gtraiano/weather-forecast-demo-mongodb/README.md

 ```

 ## Environment
 A single .env file must reside at the project's root folder.
+A sample .env file is provided in `.env.sample`.

 ### Express server config
 `EXPRESS_SERVER_PROTOCOLS` Comma separated list including HTTP and/or HTTPS protocols.
 If HTTPS is included, the frontend will prefer it over HTTP.